Health care system in Japan: Access

 In Japan, services are provided either through regional/national public hospitals or through private hospitals/clinics, and patients have universal access to any facility, though hospitals tend to charge more to those patients without a referral.
 As mentioned above, costs in Japan tend to be quite low compared to those in other developed countries, but utilization rates are much higher.
 Most one-doctor clinics do not require reservations and same-day appointments are the rule rather than the exception.
 Japanese patients favour medical technology such as CT scans and MRIs, and they receive MRIs at a per capita rate 8 times higher than the British and twice as high as Americans.
 In most cases, CT scans, MRIs and many other tests do not require waiting periods.
 Japan has about three times as many hospitals per capita as the US and, on average, Japanese people visit the hospital more than four times as often as the average American.

 Access to medical facilities is sometimes abused.
 Some patients with mild illnesses tend to go straight to the hospital emergency departments rather than accessing more appropriate primary care services.
 This causes a delay in helping people who have more urgent and severe conditions who need to be treated in the hospital environment.
 There is also a problem with misuse of ambulance services, with many people taking ambulances to hospitals with minor issues not requiring an ambulance.
 In turn, this causes delays for ambulances arriving for serious emergencies.
 Nearly 50% of the ambulance rides in 2014 were minor conditions where citizens could have taken a taxi instead of an ambulance to get treated.

 Due to the issue of large numbers of people visiting hospitals for relatively minor problems, a shortage of medical resources can be an issue in some regions.
 The problem has become a wide concern in Japan, particularly in Tokyo.
 A report has shown that more than 14,000 emergency patients were rejected at least three times by hospitals in Japan before getting treatment.
 A government survey for 2007, which got a lot of attention when it was released in 2009, cited several such incidents in the Tokyo area, including the case of an elderly man who was turned away by 14 hospitals before dying 90 minutes after being finally admitted, and that of a pregnant woman complaining of a severe headache being refused admission to seven Tokyo hospitals and later dying of an undiagnosed brain hemorrhage after giving birth.
-The so-called "tarai mawashi" (ambulances being rejected by multiple hospitals before an emergency patient is admitted) has been attributed to several factors such as medical reimbursements set so low that hospitals need to maintain very high occupancy rates to stay solvent, hospital stays being cheaper for the patient than low-cost hotels, the shortage of specialist doctors and low-risk patients with minimal need for treatment flooding the system.
+The problem of ambulances being rejected by multiple hospitals has been named "tarai mawashi" (a traditional acrobatic act where a wash basin is juggled between the feet) and has been attributed to several factors such as medical reimbursements set so low that hospitals need to maintain very high occupancy rates to stay solvent, hospital stays being cheaper for the patient than low-cost hotels, the shortage of specialist doctors and low-risk patients with minimal need for treatment flooding the system.